e18e/e18e/docs/guide/cli/index.md

 ## Migration System

-The CLI uses an [opinionated codemod](https://github.com/es-tooling/module-replacements-codemods) approach for migrations, based on e18e's curated list of performance-focused package replacements.
-This ensures consistent, well-tested migrations across the ecosystem.
+The CLI uses a set of codemods from the [module-replacements](https://github.com/es-tooling/module-replacements-codemods) project for migrations.

 ### Default Migrations